IMROVOID/SubStream-AI/README.md

 # SubStream AI

-A high-performance, context-aware SRT subtitle translator powered by Google's Gemini 3 Pro.
-This project is built with a modern tech stack including **React, TypeScript, and Vite**, and features a robust AI processing pipeline powered by the **Google GenAI SDK**.
+A modern, high-performance SRT subtitle translator powered by Google's Gemini 3 Pro.
+This project is built from the ground up with a modern tech stack including **React, TypeScript, and Vite**, and features a sleek, glassmorphic dark UI with client-side AI processing.

 ### [🚀 View Live Demo 🚀](https://imrovoid.github.io/SubStream-AI/)